yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 cross-checked by `coverage.py --names`, which recovers the same mapping from this repository's own patch comments without being told.

+### Intel Wi-Fi

-Wi-Fi is not covered yet: `AirportItlwm` ships a separate 15 MB build per macOS release, so vendoring all eight would add about 126 MB to a repository whose entire release is currently 7 MB.
+`AirportItlwm` is compiled against each macOS release's AirPort interface and published as a separate 15 MB download, eight of them for v2.3.0.
+Carrying all eight would add about 126 MB, and an EFI can only hold one anyway - so it is the one device that always resolves to a single build:

+* the newest, `Sonoma14.4`, is vendored and needs no network
+* any other release is fetched once into `.itlwm-cache/` and copied into the build from there
+* nothing is fetched unless a card that needs it was actually detected

+This is also why the every-macOS mode asks which release after all when an Intel Wi-Fi card is present.
+It is the honest answer: there is no build that covers them all.

+v2.3.0 publishes nothing for Sequoia or Tahoe.
+Targeting those, the builder says so and leaves Wi-Fi out rather than shipping a kext built for a different release.

 ## Building